 We thank the participants for their contributions.
 All views expressed in this paper are nevertheless the sole opinion of the authors and do not necessarily reflect the opinion of individual ICMPD Member States or ICMPD as organisation.
-The authors are grateful to Roland Hosner, Research Officer at ICMPD, for his advice and support in regard to the statistical data presented hereby.
+The authors are grateful to Roland Hosner and Paul Baumgartner, both ICMPD, for their advice and support in regard to the statistical data presented hereby.

-International Centre for Migration Policy Development (ICMPD)
+International Centre for Migration Policy Development (ICMPD) Gonzagagasse 1 A-1010 Vienna Austria www.icmpd.org

-Gonzagagasse 1

-A-1010 Vienna

-Austria

-www.icmpd.org